SEND Information Report 2016-17

 The student support centre

 Everyone at some point needs additional support and guidance, particularly during teenage years.
 The student support centre provides students with emotional support when required through 1-1 mentoring and counselling.
 Skilled and experienced staff also deliver small group programmes to groups of students when a need has been identified.
 These may include social skills, relationships, anger management and support in class.
 The aim of the student support centre is to ensure that all students receive the personalised education that they deserve and require as and when barriers arise.
 A number of our students have a more personalised timetable that includes offsite provision.
-These include: Wingfield Alternative provision, Aspire and Team Catalyst.
-In addition the school has a horticulture programme run by an external provider for small groups of students and a programme called Commando Joe run in school.

 External Support Agencies